Rubab-55/GWE/README.md

 GEE Scripts
 Name Convention: ActiveProcess_HUC#_State
 The scripts have been processed for each state seperately for all the three criteria; the operation is performed for HUC6 and HUC2

-For any questions, please reach out at rubabbashirmemon@gmail.com
+AddedDataset= the dataset from criteria 1 through 3 added For any questions, please reach out at rubabbashirmemon@gmail.com